Skip to main content

 Module description

-This module will give you a thorough grounding in the concepts and techniques of linear algebra, in a more general context than in first-year undergraduate modules.
-You’ll also gain an understanding of the key definitions and results of group theory.
-It will also prepare you for the Level 6 option Algebra 3.
+In this module you will gain a thorough grounding in the concepts and techniques of linear algebra, including the key definitions and results of group theory.

 • Vector spaces and subspaces